Probing non-unitarity of the PMNS matrix in P2SO and comparison with DUNE: INTRODUCTION

 NU effects can introduce new CP-violating phases, alter oscillation probabilities, and distort measurements of standard oscillation parameters such as the neutrino mass ordering or the leptonic CP phase $\deltaCP$.
 It is important to note that, the additional phases due to NU appear in combination with $\deltaCP$ and hence, the NU scenario will hamper the CP violation sensitivity of the oscillation experiments.
 For precision measurements in the upcoming experiments to be robust, it is crucial to quantify and constrain these parameters.
 Long-baseline (LBL) experiments offer a great opportunity for such investigations.
 Neutrino oscillations are sensitive to matter effects, which are amplified when propagation occurs over long distances.
 In this study, we focus on two LBL experiments: Deep Underground Neutrino Experiment (DUNE) and Protvino to Super ORCA (P2SO) to study NU in the PMNS matrix.
 DUNE has a wideband high-intensity beam with a baseline of 1300 kms.
 The liquid argon TPC detector offers excellent event reconstruction, and the strong matter effects give DUNE high sensitivity to neutrino parameters.
 Study of NU in the context of DUNE has been studied extensively \cite{Escrihuela:2016ube,Dutta:2016czj,Hernandez-Garcia:2017pwx,Dutta:2019hmb,Chatterjee:2021xyu,Agarwalla:2021owd,Trzeciak:2025hap}.
 P2SO, with its proposed 2595 km baseline, probes a distinct energy range in the few-GeV region and experiences different matter density profiles.
 Using complementary baselines, energy coverage, and detector technology, NU searches in these two scenarios provide a more reliable analysis of NU on precision oscillation physics.
+Previously Ref.~\cite{Kaur:2021rau} studied the NU in the context of Protvino to ORCA (P2O) experiment using the same baseline.
+However, our work is novel from this study is several ways.
+First of all, in our P2SO configuration, we have considered improved beam power and updated Super-ORCA detector.
+It was shown in Ref.~\cite{Singha:2021jkn}, though this experiment has the longest baseline among the current and future generation accelerator based experiments, its sensitivity is suppressed in the P2O configuration due to large backgrounds.
+This is due to the fact that the ORCA detector is not optimized for the neutrinos coming from the beam.
+Therefore, the P2O configuration is limited to explore the full potential of the 2595 km baseline which is also known as the bi-magic baseline \cite{Raut:2009jj,Dighe:2010js}.
+However, the P2SO configuration is well suited to study a physics phenomena in presence of the large-matter effect.
+So, even though the P2SO experiment is proposed for the next decade, it is extremely important for academic purposes to understand the behaviour of the NU with stronger matter effect and pave the path for the future low energy neutrino factories \cite{Denton:2025kvy}.
+In addition, Ref.~\cite{Kaur:2021rau} considers only one parameter at a time, whereas our study also includes the case when all the parameters are taken at the same time.
+Furthermore, our work explores, non-trivial correlations between standard and NU parameters and the effect of the phase of the off-diagonal NU parameter $\alpha_{21}$.
+Finally, our treatment of NU in determining physics sensitivities is different as compared to Ref.~\cite{Kaur:2021rau}.
+We will comment on this in section~\ref{EMH}.
 The goal of this work is to study the sensitivity of P2SO to NU in a model independent way~\cite{Escrihuela:2015wra} and compare its sensitivity with DUNE.
 This allows us to comprehend the behavior of NU in an experiment with stronger matter effect as compared to DUNE.

 The paper is organized as follows: Sec. \ref{Sec: Form} outlines the theoretical formalism in the presence of NU, while Sec. \ref{analytical} presents the analytical expressions considering NU effects.
 Sec. \ref{exp} and \ref{sim} detail the simulations performed in this study, along with the experimental specifications of DUNE and P2SO.
 Finally, Sec. \ref{res} discusses the results, followed by the conclusions in Sec. \ref{conclusion}.